libccy/vivaldi-archvie/README.md

 ![](/screenshots/menu.png?raw=true)

 ###Tabs panel
-Turns tab bar into a "panel", which behaves similarly to other panels(only tested on windows).
+Turn tab bar into a "panel", which behaves similarly to other panels(only tested on windows).
 ````html
 <script src="tweaks/panel-tabs/main.js"></script>
 ````